whyvra/dotnet-nginx-brotli/README.md

 Nginx is configured to load hosts configuration from the `/etc/nginx/conf.d` directory so you should place your conf file there.
 The brotli module will be loaded on startup.
 Use the `brotli_static` and `brotli_filter` directives.

-`gettext` has also been installed in case you may need to perform a config transformation with environment variables (for example to support SSL.)
+`gettext` has also been installed in case you may need to perform a config transformation with environment variables (for example to support SSL).

 You can use the following command:
 ```bash